legionasaurus/SOPHON/lab-notebook.md

 * Maybe SOPHON V2 gets a Nextion or a purposebuilt HMI...that is energy-wasteful though.
 * Need to code JSON/h-bridge/double-cehck code works.
 * Need to code a website to recieve the POSTs

+---

+04/19/26 \- Rakin, Jason (Online)
+* made even more headway on rudimentary HMI on LCD
+* Redesigned some parts of enclosure for easier printing (reoriented for better layer strength)
+* Maybe not a nextion, maybe an e-ink display or Nextion clone (brand name: DWIN), or maybe a Inkplate or MSPaper